vtex/shoreline/styleguides/admin/documentation/guide/contributing.md

 - <highlight message="yarn storybook:admin"></highlight> runs the storybook locally
 - <highlight message="yarn build-storybook:admin"></highlight> builds storybook

 We recommend running <highlight message="yarn test"></highlight> to make sure you don’t introduce any regressions as you work on your change.
-However, it can be handy to try your build to React in a real project.

 ## Storybook